djgroen/flee-release/README.md

 # NOTE: This version is now obsolete.
-Please refer to https://www.github.com/djgroen/flee for the latest releases,
+Please refer to https://www.github.com/djgroen/flee or https://flee.readthedocs.io for the latest releases,

 ## Flee